RajeevKPurdue/WaterCol_App_PSIV/README.md

 ## Acknowledgments

-If you use this code in published work, please acknowledge its use and consider citing any relevant publications.
+If you use this code in published work, please acknowledge its use and cite any relevant publications.